robot297/JAG_8_2019/grades/Lab 8 Questions.md

 If the user does not select any services, and clicks the `invoicePreview` button, show a message dialog using the `showMessageDialog` method.
 Clear the `invoicePreviewTextArea`.

 If the user does not enter a customer name or customer address, show a message dialog using the `showMessageDialog` method.
-Clear the `invoicePreviewTextArea`.
+Clear `invoicePreviewTextArea`.

 On clicking the `saveInvoice button`, check to see if an invoice preview has been generated (by the user checking the `invoicePreview` button).
 If not, display a message dialog.

 If an invoice preview has been generated in `invoicePreviewTextArea`, use the methods in `InvoiceWriter` to write the invoice to disk.
-Usually, you'd warn the user that they are about to overwrite an existing file, but for this program, you can create the file if it does not exist, or overwrite it if if does exist.
+Usually, you'd warn the user that they are about to overwrite an existing file, but for this program, you can create the file if it does not exist, or overwrite if it does exist.

 Use the `InvoiceWriter.createFileName` method to generate an appropriate invoice file name from the customer's name and the service date.